Responseless/GaragePi/README.md

 [Flask]: http://flask.pocoo.org/

+#### December 2021 Update - Responseless

+- Added check toggle to bypass modal warning and directly trigger
+- Updated trigger times to use float instead of integer.
+This was due to adding a button for quick re-open for gates which auto-close after opening.

 #### May 2021 Update - Responseless

 - Added Configuration to hide timed buttons, set time for each button before re-triggering.
 This can be used to stop a gate opening, or auto-close etc.